kleberboy/ts3pp-mcserver/README.md

 ### [](#header-3)Step 3:
-In order to be able to manage the tekxit-server in the future we need to compile mcrcon.
+In order to be able to manage the minecraft-server in the future we need to compile mcrcon.

 ```bash
 cd /opt/minecraft-server/build/mcrcon